chengli1986/571b/README.md

 ## Mac OSX Profiling
 Instead of mucking around the RUST code, I found that I can use the Mac Instruments tool to do accurate ms level profiling.
 Steps are shown in the following:
-1. Open Instruments App
+*   Open Instruments App
-2. create "Time Profifiler" target
+*   create "Time Profifiler" target
-3. put in the COST arguments and easily run!
+*   put in the COST arguments and easily run!
+*   Watch out the # of cores running, only single core and single thread is allowed, no fancy HW threading, i.e. HT

 ## Instructions